krishnamallik12/CRM-Sales-Analytics/README.md

 - **Close value standardization:** Applied a defensive UPDATE using a LEFT JOIN to the Products table to enforce consistent close_value logic across all deal stages:
   - Won deals: fallback to standard product sales_price if close_value was missing or zero (validation confirmed no such cases existed acts as safety net for future loads)
   - Lost deals: explicitly set to 0 to ensure clean revenue aggregations
-  - Open deals: left as NULL — no revenue assumed for unclosed deals
+  - Open deals: left as NULL, no revenue assumed for unclosed deals

 - **NULL account investigation:** 1,425 opportunities (16.2% of the dataset) had no linked account.
 Instead of deleting them I investigated why.
 The finding: every single NULL account record was in either Prospecting or Engaging stage, never in Won or Lost.
-This is normal CRM behavior — early stage leads that haven't been formally linked to an account yet.
+This is normal CRM behavior, early stage leads that haven't been formally linked to an account yet.
 I flagged these with a has_account column (0/1) and kept them in the dataset.

-- **Sector name fix:** Found a typo — "technolgy" — standardized to "technology" across all affected rows.
+- **Sector name fix:** Found a typo "technolgy" standardized to "technology" across all affected rows.

 ### A Key CRM Discovery

-Every lost deal in the dataset had both an engage_date and a close_date — meaning our sales team made contact before the deal was marked lost.
+Every lost deal in the dataset had both an engage_date and a close_date meaning our sales team made contact before the deal was marked lost.
 This revealed something important: leads that were contacted but never responded were NOT being marked as lost.
 They were sitting in Prospecting indefinitely, clogging the pipeline with dead weight that looks like active opportunity but isn't.

 ---